Colorado Mountain Gardener: The Superb Monarch Butterfly

 season.
 Butterflies want sunny areas and locations to shelter from wind and

 climate.
-Planting a wide range of bushes and shrubs may also help present sheltering
+Planting a wide range of bushes and shrubs may also present sheltering

 areas.
 Be aware of pesticide use as a result of they will hurt caterpillars and